future-architect/vuls/README.md

 - `CWE` means [CWE - Common Weakness Enumeration](https://nvd.nist.gov/cwe.cfm) of the CVE.
 - `NVD` `MITRE` `CVE Details` `CVSS Caluculator`
 - `RHEL-CVE` means the URL of OS distributor support.
+- `Oracle-CVE` means the URL of the Oracle Linux errata information.
 - `Package` shows the package version information including this vulnerability.
 - `Confidence` means the reliability of detection.
   - `100` is highly reliable